 #3.
 Serrated Large Kitchen Knife (Optional)

 For simple jobs that require cutting through soft or dense foams, or tough padding materials in general, a sharp serrated kitchen knife is the tool to have.
-Kitchen knives are designed for quick cuts on softer foods, so they won’t damage easily when used correctly.
+Kitchen knives are designed for quick cuts on softer foods so they won’t damage easily when used correctly.
 With a precision angle and straight blade line, the serrated knife is perfect for getting into tighter spots that may be difficult to navigate with the tools mentioned above.

-The Best Way To Custom-Cut Fresh Foam
+The Best Way To Cut Foam for Cushions

 #1.
 Measure Your Starting Shape